Last Updated July 15, 2021

 I can’t really tell you which rub to use.
 Judges in different areas of the country have different preferences.
 Heck, judges in the same area of the country have different preferences.

 My recommendation is that you make it memorable, but not overpowering.
 I enjoy a balance of salt, sweet, pepper and umami.
-My go to rubs are usually Code 3 Spices and Loot N Booty BBQ varieties mixed with a few extra ingredients like raw sugar and mustard powder.
+I created a Chicken Rub with Spiceology that has scored really well across the west coast.

 Rub your competition chicken thighs on both sides and on top and under the skin.